 You’ve heard it before, keep it simple.
 No need for a 20 ingredient recipe with items you need to order online because no local store carries them.
 You can keep it simple with searing and baking protein.
-No need to getting fancy especially in the beginning.
+No need to get fancy especially in the beginning.
 Keep it basic when you think protein, healthy fats like avocado, cheese and oils and carbs.

 Make a list

 I am a list queen, on paper and electronic.
 I try to always check to see what’s in my pantry first so I don’t wind up with duplicates.
 Remember part of the goal is healthy meals on a budget.